PaalferData/Weight-Aircraft-Forecasting/README.md

 ### Problem goals

 The goal of the project is to predict the variable "ActualTOW".
-The data contains the fight measures in 15 days long. the feature has the following distribution through the time:
+The data contains the flight measures in 15 days long. the feature has the following distribution through the time:

 <img src = "Images/goals.png" width = 500>